rayquaza912/Ricing/README.md

 ![alt text](https://github.com/rayquaza912/Ricing/raw/master/gpg-mm-3.gif "gpg-mm screen")

 #### Gpg-messages-manager is an interactive bash script that lets you manage messages and recipients for use with GnuPG.
-It is powered by [FZF](https://github.com/junegunn/fzf) and provide the following features :
+It is powered by [fzf](https://github.com/junegunn/fzf) and provides the following features :

 * Show GPG keyring
 * Generate a new key pair